forkunited/CAEVO-plus/README.md

 temporal entities (events and time expressions), and labeling the temporal relations between the temporal entities.
 This repository contains the code for a reproduction and improvement of the original CAEVO system [here](https://github.com/nchambers/caevo).
-The details of the improvements are described in a forthcoming paper.
+The details of the improvements are described in the paper:

+Event Ordering with a Generalized Model for Sieve Prediction Ranking Bill McDowell, Nathanael Chambers, Alexander G. Ororbia II, and David Reitter IJCNLP-2017, Taipei, Taiwan.
+2017.

 License and Dependencies
 ------------------------